rorygleeson/aws-transcribe-iotcore/transcribe-python-app/README.md

 Say the "Key word(s)" to trigger the action to the Iot device.
-Verify that the python scripts prints the following to screen.
+Verify that the python scripts prints the following to screen, indicating it detected the key work.

 <br/>
 <img src="images/sayKeyword.png" width=60%>
 <br/>

+If you have connected a servo motor to your IoT device, verify it moves.
+Verify the IoT device has received the event and performed necessary action.
+You can examine the Arduino Serial monitor to verif this also.